MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-aks-engine.md

 ---
 title: Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Hub Marketplace
-description: Learn how to add AKS engine prerequisites to the Azure Stack Hub Marketplace.
+description: Learn how to add AKS Engine prerequisites to the Azure Stack Hub Marketplace.
 author: mattbriggs

 ms.topic: article